-More precisely, if $F=F(x,y')$ then using the second ODE in \eqref{eq:chain-pair-ODEs} one can find $y'$ as a function of $x,p,p',p''.$ Consequently, replacing in the first ODE in \eqref{eq:chain-pair-ODEs} one obtains a third order ODE in $p(x).$ This relation between a pair of second order ODEs and a scalar third order ODE, also appears in \cite[Section 6]{DW} using constructions that are in general different from chains unless the 2D path geometry is flat.
-Unlike the construction in \cite[Section 6]{DW} we expect that 3rd order ODEs obtained in this fashion from pairs of ODEs defined by the chains of a non-flat scalar ODE $y''=F(x,y')$ to not correspond to a Einstein-Weyl structure. \end{remark} \begin{remark} Now we would like to briefly describe the induced geometry on the space of chains for the flat path geometry on $\RR\PP^2.$ In \ref{sec:an-overview-chains} chains were defined as the integral curves of $\phi^{-1}(X)$ for any $X\in \fg_{-2}$ and $Q=\cP\slash S.$ Since for the flat path geometry on $\RR\PP^2$ one has $\cP=\mathrm{SL}(3,\RR)$, the space of its chains is $Z:=Q\slash\mathrm{exp}(\fg_{-2})\cong \mathrm{SL}(3,\RR)\slash\mathrm{GL}(2,\RR)$ which can be identified with $\RR\PP^2\times(\RR\PP^2)^*\backslash N,$ where $N$ is the 3-manifold defined by pairs of incident points $(a,b)\in\RR\PP^2\times(\RR\PP^2)^*$.
-The reader may see \cite[Section 4.1]{BW-chains} for more detail and also \cite{Bor} since, as will be shown in Proposition \ref{prop:torsionfree-freestyling}, dancing paths and chains of flat path geometries coincide.
+More precisely, if $F=F(x,y')$ then using the second ODE in \eqref{eq:chain-pair-ODEs} one can find $y'$ as a function of $x,p,p',p''.$ Subsequently, replacing in the first ODE in \eqref{eq:chain-pair-ODEs} one obtains a third order ODE in $p(x).$ This relation between a pair of second order ODEs and a scalar third order ODE, also appears in \cite[Section 6]{DW} using constructions that are in general different from chains unless the 3D para-CR geometry is flat.
+Unlike the construction in \cite[Section 6]{DW}, we do not expect that 3rd order ODEs obtained in this fashion from pairs of ODEs defined by the chains of a non-flat scalar ODE $y''=F(x,y')$ to correspond to an Einstein-Weyl structure. \end{remark}